Center for Audiology

 The audiologists provide aural rehabilitation and hearing aid technology for patients

 of the community and surrounding areas.

 The department’s primary goals are to help identify those people with hearing loss

 and balance dysfunction and improve their quality of life with the most appropriate

 audiologic diagnostic treatment strategy.

-The Center for Audiology at Wheeling Hospital also has locations at the Belmont Community
+The Center for Audiology at Wheeling Hospital also has locations at the Bellaire

-Health Center in Bellaire, and in Wellsburg at the Marks Building, 1006 Commerce St. Diagnostic
+Health Center, and in Wellsburg at the Marks Building, 1006 Commerce St. Diagnostic

 hearing evaluations are performed every other Monday, alternating between the two offices.